-In order to maintain a high standard of teaching, CEMS constantly develops its curriculum.
-The programme offer is subject to accreditation by the CEMS Academic Committee, which ensures that the following learning outcomes are met:
+In order to maintain a high standard of teaching, CEMS not only constantly develops its curriculum but. all individual programme elements as well as the support services provided by the academic members are subject to a constant quality evaluation.
+This is also to ensure that the following learning objectives are met: